 I served a three-year term (2014-2017) as Vice-Chair of the National Advisory Council (now National Safeguarding Advisory Commitee) for the Conference of Majors Superiors of Men (CMSM).

-I continued to serve on the NSAC as secretary through 2021, and remain a member of this committee (currently through 2024).
-This council advises the CMSM's Executive Board on child abuse prevention policies that affect their membership of over 17,000 men in the priesthood and religious life in the United States..
+I continued to serve on the NSAC as secretary through 2021, and remained a member of this committee through 2024.
+This council advises the CMSM's Executive Board on child abuse prevention policies that affect their membership of over 17,000 men in the priesthood and religious life in the United States.